SteveBarnett/human-centred/_posts/2026-09-17-mobile-screen-reader-testing-workshop.md

 ## See also

-Two versions of a desktop version of this workshop: [screen reader testing workshop](/2026/05/25/screen-reader-testing-workshop/) and [screen reader testing workshop for WWAM](/2026/07/12/screen-reader-testing-workshop-for-wwam/).
+Interested in learning about desktop screen readers?
+Check out these: [desktop screen reader testing workshop](/2026/05/25/screen-reader-testing-workshop/) and [desktop screen reader testing workshop for WWAM](/2026/07/12/screen-reader-testing-workshop-for-wwam/).